marcolussetti/dcramer.github.com/content/blog/optimizing-for-wfh.md

 date: 2020-06-03
 ---

 I'm a gamer, specifically a PC gamer.
 That means I've got a pretty beefy computer at home, and it also means I default to having a nearly-office grade workstation.
-That's been a great situation to be in as our offices are going to be closed for the better part of this year.
+That's been a great situation to be in, as our offices are going to be closed for the better part of this year.
 The only downside?
 Swapping cables on the daily.
 This is a quick journey on improving that situation, what my home setup looks like now, and all of the warts with technology.

 ![The end result](../assets/desk/desk.jpg)

-First things first, let's go over our "infrastructure" looks.
+First things first, let's go over what our "infrastructure" looks.
 That's fairly important as it dictates the kinds of choices we can make.

 - Sandard 13" MacBook Pro
 - Windows 10 Desktop ([specs](https://pcpartpicker.com/b/YNr6Mp))